Fdawgs/yh-sider-obfuscation-service/README.md

 If you are unable to deploy this into production using Docker, it is recommended that you use a process manager such as [PM2](https://pm2.keymetrics.io/).

 1. Navigate to the repo
-2. Run `yarn install --production` to install dependencies
+2. Run `npm install --production` to install dependencies
 3. Make a copy of `.env.template` in the root directory and rename to `.env`
 4. Configure the application using the global variables in `.env`
-5. Run `yarn global add pm2` to install pm2 globally
+5. Run `npm install -g pm2` to install pm2 globally
 6. Launch application with `pm2 start .pm2.config.js --env production`
 7. Check the application has been deployed using `pm2 list` or `pm2 monit`